 Much more modern are external SSDs.
-Instead of using a spinning disk, SSDs use memory modules, where the data is flashed to be stored.
+Instead of using a spinning disk, these devices use memory modules, where the data is flashed to be stored.
 The data you’re writing to the drive is implanted on the memory module without moving parts, which is why it’s called a “solid-state drive.”

 There are many improvements over a traditional spinning disk because of the non-mechanical nature of an SSD.
-Most importantly, speed is improved.
-Though writing large files to an SSD compared to an HDD can produce similar results, SSDs have the advantage of being able to write in multiple places on the memory modules quickly.
+Most importantly, transfers rates are improved.
+Though writing large files to an SSD compared to an HDD can produce similar results, solid-storage has the advantage of being able to write in multiple places on the memory modules quickly.

 That’s because there isn’t a physical head that needs to move.
 If an HDD needs to read information from platter one and platter four, it’ll take time for the head to move to both locations.
 With an SSD, those locations can be found quickly because the electrical current is the only thing that needs to travel.

-The biggest issue with SSDs, though, is price.
-Because the tech is newer, the price of SSDs is higher than HDDs in almost every scenario.
+The biggest issue with this option, though, is price.
+Because the tech is newer, the price of one is higher than a HDD in almost every scenario.
 Furthermore, access to large hard drives is limited in consumer applications because high-capacity SSDs are largely focused on enterprise applications.

 Reasons to Use an External Hard Drive

-In almost all cases, an external hard drive is going to be more expensive than an internal hard drive.
-Though that makes sense for those who don’t want to go digging in their computer, there are other reasons external hard drives are advantageous to internal ones.
+In almost all cases, an external hard drive is going to be more expensive than an internal one.
+Though that makes sense for those who don’t want to go digging in their computer, there are other reasons exterior options are advantageous to interior ones.

 External hard drives give you the freedom to take the work on your desktop on the go with a single cable.
-Most external hard drives don’t require external power, meaning your data is only a USB connection away.
+Most picks don’t require external power, meaning your data is only a USB or Thunderbolt connection away.

 Photography and Videography

-Outside of taking files on the go, external hard drives have uses for photographers and videographers.
+Outside of taking files on the go, USB and Thunderbolt disks have uses for photographers and videographers.
 When an on-location shoot is happening, it’s difficult to establish a base of operations, and relying solely on your camera’s storage method can lead to disastrous results.

 An external hard drive solves that issue.
 It allows you to set up a laptop and dump your files to the drive throughout the day, ensuring that your files are backed up.
-Plus, dumping to an external hard drive instead of your laptop’s built-in storage means you can start editing on a desktop immediately.
+Plus, dumping to an outside source instead of your laptop’s built-in storage means you can start editing on a desktop immediately.

-Lastly, it’s a good idea to use an external hard drive for backup.
+Lastly, it’s a good idea to use portable storage for backup.
 There are a few reasons for that.
-First, if something goes awry with your computer and causes you to lose access to your data, the external hard drive can be plugged into another machine.
+First, if something goes awry with your computer and causes you to lose access to your data, external drives can be plugged into another machine.
 More importantly, though, it’s a critical tool in a 3-2-1 backup plan.

 Having a local backup on an external hard drive and a cloud-based backup with an online backup service will protect you from any disaster that may strike, no matter if it’s at home or at the data center where your online backup service operates.

-Now that we have some external hard drive basics out of the way, we’re going to go over how we made our selections.
+Now that we have some basics out of the way, we’re going to go over how we made our selections.
 The key concern is balancing the factors that make a great external hard drive.
-One may have excellent speed and a high price tag, for example, or another could offer a great value but poor build quality.
+One may have excellent transfers and a high price tag, for example, or another could offer a great value but poor build quality.

 Above all else, we considered value.
 Though an ambiguous term, value, to us, is how well performance, features and price are balanced.
-That means the Toshiba Canvio Basics, which performs much worse than the Samsung T5, has a fighting chance because of its excellent price-to-performance ratio and decent build quality.
+That means the Toshiba Canvio Basics, which performs much worse than the T5 from Samsung, has a fighting chance because of its excellent price-to-performance ratio and decent build quality.

 Price and performance are straightforward, but features get messy.
 When looking at features, we’re happy with almost anything.
 That includes something as small as including multiple cables for different connections in the box or as big as bundling a backup utility and password protection with the drive.

 Outside of that, we also considered support and warranty periods.
-Almost all external hard drives come with a limited warranty, but they differ from drive to drive.
+Almost all external hard drives come with a limited warranty, but they differ from option to option.
 We considered the warranty length, how easy it was to take advantage of and the stipulations applied because of the “limited” clause.